MuhammedBurakGormus/SoftRobotBodyDeformation-3DFEM/README.md

 # SoftRobotBodyDeformation-3DFEM
 ---

-This project is under development.
+The project is under development.
 At the moment, static analysis is achieved using Linear FEM (element type: Hexahedra with 27Nodes)

 Forward Actions:
 - Add Hexahedra 8 Nodes